trygvis/activemq-nexus-plugin/README.md

 # ActiveMQ Nexus Plugin

 This is a plugin for Nexus that publishes events from Nexus to an ActiveMQ server.
+It will publish messages to the `nexus.new-artifact` topic for each new artifact.

 ## Development